 Trips are lead by club members (volunteers), not guides, so ultimately we are all responsible for our own safety, and for looking out for our mates.
 A key part of this is picking trips that are within our abilities and carrying the appropriate gear.

 CUTC supports safe tramping by:

 - Committee members monitor a BASE Intentions Form.
-Members hiring PLBs and leading trips should leave there intentions with the club.
+Members hiring PLBs and leading trips should leave their intentions with the club.
 The safety officer will contact the police (search and rescue) if a trip is overdue.
 If friends or family are concerned about the state of a trip then they can contact or alert the safety officer, who holds a copy of the intentions – including participant/membership details.

 - We have assessed common hazards faced in the back-country and have developed a set of Code of Practice that all members should try to follow.
 This helps guide leaders and participants as to their responsibilities so nothing is missed:

 Safety Policy and Code of Practice

 - Beginner and instruction trips.
 From time to time the committee will lead beginner trips to give members a chance to up skill in a safe slow paced environment.
 There are also a few resources below from third parties that may get you thinking and be of some help.

-If you’re ever unsure about something, please come and talk to a committee member, they typically have good experience (or know of someone that does) and can help advise on all parts of the tramping process from leading trips, route selection through to what to bring for a first trip.
+If you’re ever unsure about something, please come and talk to a committee member.
+They typically have good experience (or know of someone that does) and can help advise on all parts of the tramping process from leading trips and route selection through to what to bring for a first trip.

 The Mountain Safety Council has come up with five key rules you need to follow to have a safe trip: